 - A list of property owned by the debtor

-Once a person files for Chapter 7 bankruptcy, they are assigned a case trustee that will oversee their case.
+Once a debtor files for Chapter 7 bankruptcy in Northeast Philadelphia, they are assigned a case trustee that will oversee their case.
 Chapter 7 requires a debtor to sell certain assets in order to satisfy the debt owed to their creditors.
 The bankruptcy trustee is in charge of this sale and will distribute the proceeds of the sale to the creditors.

-Some debtors may worry that they could lose all their property when filing for Chapter 7.
+Some debtors may worry that they might lose all their property when filing for Chapter 7.
 However, there are exemptions for what can be sold during a Chapter 7 filing.
-For example, if the debtor owns a home, they will not have to sell their home to satisfy their debt.
+For example, if the debtor owns a home, they may not have to sell their home to satisfy their debt.

 After selling their property, the debtor receives a discharge of multiple forms of debt from credit cards to medical bills.
 In some unique cases, a debtor may even be able to discharge their student loans.

 To be eligible for Chapter 7 bankruptcy in Northeast Philadelphia, you must pass a means test.
 Our lawyers can assess your income and finances to see if you qualify to file for Chapter 7 bankruptcy.
 If so, our attorneys can help you discharge debts within a matter of months.

 Chapter 13 Bankruptcy